-New competition to capture the true picture of working in maternity services
+New competition to capture working in maternity services

-The Royal College of Midwives (RCM) has launched a new photography competition for its members to demonstrate a true picture of working in maternity services in the UK.
+The Royal College of Midwives (RCM) has launched a new photography competition for its members to demonstrate a true picture of working in maternity services in the UK, focussing on the good and reason why members love the profession.
 Midwives and maternity support workers (MSWs) are being asked to capture images that best encapsulate the theme of ‘recover, reflect, renew’, with the winner being voted for by delegates at the RCM’s conference, which shares the same title, in October.

 Black and white or colour, portrait or landscape, RCM members are being asked to email their images to the RCM by Monday 25 July.
 Submissions will be judged by RCM President Rebeccah Davies, Chair of the RCM Board Giuseppe Labriola and Gill Walton, the RCM’s chief executive and general secretary.
 The top 20 will be shortlisted and displayed at the RCM’s conference in Newport on 4 and 5 October.
 Delegates will then vote for their favourite, with the prizes presented to the winners on the final day of conference.